 Basra is an ancient city founded at the beginning of the Islamic era in 636 CE by Umar (ra).
 It is located in modern day Iraq.

 The Battle of Ain Jalut took place on September 3, 1260 between the Mamluks led by Baibars and the Mongols in Palestine, on the Jezreel Valley in Galilee, just north of Samaria, near Jenin

-A battle that took place between a coalition of Jews and Mushrikeen.
-Despite their evil plot to unite against the Muslims, they were met with a trench that was dug by the Muslims and Allah prevented them from maintaing their siege giving victory to the Muslims.
+A battle in which the Jews and the Mushrikin (idolaters) made a treaty.
+Despite their nefarious plan to unite against the Muslims, they were stopped by a ditch dug by the Muslims and Allah prevented them from maintaining their siege, so the Muslims were victorious.

 The first battle fought by the Muslims against the Kufaar.
 It was fought shortly after the Hijrah of the Prophet (pbuh).
 The Muslims were victorious despite being outnumbered.
 Allah provided the Muslims with support from the heavens.
 Those companions who fought at badr were highly esteemed as it was such a critical point in Muslim history.